 THE PRESIDENT’S MESSAGE

-The President of the United States has the ability to get a message on every radio and television station and cable system in the state of Oregon
+The President of the United States has the ability to get a message on every radio and television station and cable system in the state of Oregon.

-The message will be delivered using the event code “EAN” Emergency Action Notification.
-All stations and cable systems are required to carry thee messages.
+The message will be delivered using the event code “EAN” (Emergency Action Notification).
+All stations and cable systems are required to carry these messages.

-The Presidents message will be delivered in the SAME analog format to the State of Oregon using these methods
+The President’s message will be delivered in the SAME analog format to the State of Oregon using these methods:

-The Primary Entry Points (PEP) are three radio stations KOPB-FM, Portland, 91.5 MHz KPNW-AM, Eugene 1120 KHz and KBOI-AM 690 KHz.
+The Primary Entry Points (PEP) are three radio stations, KOPB-FM, Portland, 91.5 MHz , KPNW-AM, Eugene 1120 KHz. and KBOI-AM 690 KHz.
 Boise.
-These stations use dedicated phone lines and satellite receivers to receive the massage from the Federal Emergency Management Agency (FEMA)
+These stations use dedicated phone lines and satellite receivers to receive the massage from the Federal Emergency Management Agency (FEMA).

-Oregon Public Broadcasting (OPB) is an affiliate of National Public Radio and has access to the NPR squawk channel (this would be the back-up audio source.
+Oregon Public Broadcasting (OPB) is an affiliate of National Public Radio and has access to the NPR squawk channel (this would be the back-up audio source).

-Once the message is received it will be broadcast on the PEP radio stations that will cover the two largest metropolitan areas in the state - Portland and Eugene Oregon.
+Once the message is received, it will be broadcast on the PEP radio stations that will cover the two largest metropolitan areas in the state - Portland and Eugene, Oregon.
 The monitoring assignments will “daisy chain” this message to every radio and television station and cable system in those areas.

 In addition to the direct monitoring of a PEP station, other distribution methods are used to cover the parts of the state that cannot directly monitor these PEP stations.

 The audio from the transmitter site at the KOPB-FM PEP station will be sent via microwave link to the studios of KOPB-FM.
-There the audio will be distributed statewide through the networks of Oregon Public Broadcasting’s radio and television.
+There, the audio will be distributed statewide through the networks of Oregon Public Broadcasting’s radio and television.
 These networks consist of hardened microwave sites and fiber optic delivery systems.

 Two stations in Eugene Oregon, KLCC-FM and KWAX-FM monitor both KPNW-AM and KOBP Television for the PEP message.
 KLCC uses a network of five satellite stations and four translators and KWAX uses a network of two stations and eight translators to distribute the message over a large area in west central Oregon.